allenea/PyDatPicture/README.md

 * Address -   OPTIONAL IN A LIMITED CAPACITY (str)

-	- Reverse geocoded address (OR WITH PAID API)
+	- Reverse geocoding addresses with PAID API will require a few modifications.

+#### FILES

 1. RAW_METADATA_FILE
     - What is extracted from your photos by EXIFTOOLS.
 Text Data.